veraschmitt/veraschmitt.github.io/_projects/1-veranda.md

 title: "VERANDA"
 collection: projects
 permalink: /projects/veranda
-# date: 2023-06-01
+# date: 2024-03-01
+start: 2024-03
+end: 2026-09
+funding: "EUR 321,600"
 # venue: 'Planet Earth'
 location: "Berlin, Germany"
 excerpt: 'Vertrauenswürdige Anonymisierung sensibler Patient*Innendaten für Fernkonsultationen'
-funding: "EUR 321,600"
 ---

-**Funding subtype:** BMBF-funded project (funding volume for VERANDA 1.9 Million €)

-**Total funding amount:** EUR 321,600

-Das Projekt VERANDA widmet sich der angewandten Erforschung der informationellen Selbstbestimmung.
-Dazugehören die Analyse, Konzeption und Umsetzung der Aufklärung über Risiken sowie der souveräne Umgang mitpersönlichen Daten.
-Der Schwerpunkt des Projekts liegt sowohl auf individueller als auch auf gesellschaftlicher Ebene.
-Konkret betrachten wir in diesem Zusammenhang den Anwendungsfall der Selbstbestimmung über per-sönliche und hochsensible medizinische Daten im Bereich stark stigmatisierter Gruppen.
+The VERANDA project is dedicated to applied research into informational self-determination.
+This includes the analysis, conception, and implementation of information about risks and the sovereign handling of personal data.
+The project focuses on both the individual and societal level.
+Specifically, we are looking at the use case of self-determination over personal and highly sensitive medical data in the area of highly stigmatized groups.

-**Project partners:** BIH und IfSS Charité, Q&U Lab Technische Universität Berlin, SLT Deutschen Forschungszentrum für Künstliche Intelligenz, Fraunhofer AISEC (Gesamtvolumen des Projekts: 1,998,825 €)
+**Project partners:** BIH and IfSS Charité, Q&U Lab Technische Universität Berlin, SLT German Research Center for Artificial Intelligence, Fraunhofer AISEC

+**Total funding amount:** BMBF-funded project (funding volume for VERANDA  EUR 1,998,825)

+**Funding amount for TU Berlin:** EUR 321,600